'10 days. He was supposed to be gone for 10 days. Not forever'

-Before he left on a 10-day training manoeuver, he called his mum to tell her the engagement ring was almost ready.
+Before he left on a 10-day training manoeuvre, he called his mum to tell her the engagement ring was almost ready.

 It had Grandma's diamonds.
-And Marine 1st Lt Hugh Conor McDowell designed it himself.
+And Marine 1st Lieutenant Hugh Conor McDowell designed it himself.
 He'd propose as soon as he returned, he confided.
 But he never got the chance.

 Conor, 24, had asked Kathleen Isabel Rose Bourque to move across the country only four days after they met for the first time face to face.